Travel from coast to coast and through the heart of southern Africa on a 49-day overland journey

 • Chill out on the white sands of Zanzibar’s northern beaches and spend a night exploring the ornate alleyways of Stone Town.

-• Accommodation on this trip is mainly in two-person canvas dome tents with basic camping beds/stretchers and mattresses supplied.
+• Accommodation on this trip is mainly in two-person canvas dome tents with camping mattresses supplied.

-• The type and variety of accommodation is determined by conditions on each of our routes.
-Each route is different - on some we use a mixture of campsites and wild camps; on others we also use hotels.
-In Africa it's not usually practical to camp when staying in towns and cities so we use hotel accommodation and eat out in local restaurants.
+• The type and variety of accommodation are determined by conditions on each of our routes.
+Each route is different - on some, we use a mixture of campsites and wild camps; on others, we also use hotels.
+In Africa, it's not usually practical to camp when staying in towns and cities, so we use hotel accommodations and eat out in local restaurants.

-• There may be the occasional night stop, when we stay in the grounds of a hotel or at a campsite which may also have rooms/cabins available.
-In this case there may be a choice of camping or upgrading to a room.
-Rooms cost approximately USD60 per room per night for a twin room and cannot be pre-booked.
-The day by day itinerary advises when upgrades may be possible (subject to availability).
+• There may be the occasional night stop when we stay on the grounds of a hotel or at a campsite, which may also have rooms/cabins available.
+In this case, there may be a choice of camping or upgrading to a room.
+Rooms cost approximately USD 40-100 per room per night for a twin room and cannot be pre-booked.
+Standards of these rooms vary greatly, and we recommend viewing the room before purchasing the night's accommodation.
+The day-by-day itinerary advises when upgrades may be possible (subject to availability).

-• Campsites do have facilities but they usually aren't to the same standard you would find in western countries.
-For example the bathroom facilities can be very basic (the toilets may be a squat-style hole in the ground).
-There is rarely toilet paper provided and shower facilities can be as simple as a hose pipe spurting out cold water.
+• Campsites do have facilities, but they usually aren't to the same standard you would find in Western countries.
+For example, the bathroom facilities can be very basic.
+Toilet paper is rarely provided, and shower facilities can be as simple as a hose pipe spurting out cold water.
 Wild camps have no facilities at all.